 On May 3, 2010, US News reported in “New Hope for Debtors Struggling With Student Loans” that most Americans who use loans to pay for a university degree, obtain jobs after graduation, to pay off debts, but economic troubles for the past few years have prolonged unemployment causing for recent college graduates.

 Thousands of graduates who have studied hard or passed professional exams, have not been able to make their student loan payments.
 Over 20% of students who took out private loans in the last several years to pay for tuition have defaulted.
 Some people have gone to school expecting high paying jobs only to end up with hourly wages for jobs they could have gotten without the education.

 Around 7% of students who took federal student loans in 2007 have defaulted.
 People in Washington DC are advocating reform to allow individuals who file bankruptcy to get out of their private educational loans.
-Currently, when someone is not able to pay back student loans, bankruptcy may not be the solutions.
+Currently, when someone is not able to pay back student loans, bankruptcy may not be the solution.
 The individual can file bankruptcy to discharge other debt besides student loans to free up cash, but student loans are not normally dischargeable debt.